aadilmallick/my-notes-docusaurus/docs/AWS/AWS-SDK-CLI.md

 **event body**

-This surprises almost everyone.

-Suppose the client sends
+Suppose the client sends this to be value of `event.body`

 ```
 {